Spa treatments…a blissful experience!

 Spas provide their guests with choices and make a sincere effort to accommodate wishes.
 Communicate in advance (usually when booking your appointment) if you would prefer a male or female therapist.
 Treatments can be modified to your taste.
 It is perfectly okay to share your preferences with the therapist during treatment such as pressure levels, room temperature, lighting, scents and music levels.
 You can talk in a low voice while you are being serviced or choose to be quiet.
 This is your special time and your comfort is the priority of the staff.

-The standard tip is 15 -20.
+The standard tip is 15 -20 percent.
 Sometimes the gratuity is included in the bill, but not likely.
 If you had more than one therapist, tip each separately.
 Spas often supply envelopes for tipping and they should be left at the reception desk.
 It is highly recommended to use cash when leaving a tip.

-After Your Service
+Spa Etiquette for After Your Service

 Be sure to take all of your personal belongings.
 Tidy up your dressing area and return borrowed amenities.
 Then for the remainder of the day, drink plenty of water to replenish your body.